OpenNebula/docs/source/operation/host_cluster_management/hostsubsystem.rst

 Hypervisor Compatibility
 ================================================================================

-These guides are compatible with both KVM and vCenter hypervisors.
+These guides are compatible with all hypervisors.

+.. note:: Linux hosts will be mentioned when the information is applicable to LXD and KVM